Sept. 14, 2025 - Freedomain Radio - Stefan Molyneux

 However, they argue that this current abuse is self-limiting due to its inefficiency and higher costs.

-Hacks require burning small Bitcoin amounts or complex scripting deterring casual use.
+Hacks require burning small Bitcoin amounts or complex scripting, deterring casual use.

-I mean, yes, very few people know how to do this uh effectively or efficiently, and so on, right?
+I mean, yes, very few people know how to do this effectively or efficiently, and so on, right?

 So expanding OP return as planned would remove these barriers, making spam cheaper and more accessible.